 Our ability to perceive sounds is absolutely one of the most wonderful senses gifted to humankind.
 As our hearing allows us to communicate and even help us maintain our body’s balance and equilibrium, it is just appropriate that we try to protect it from everything that may possibly cause its damage.

-Ageing is one of the most common causes of hearing loss, but you’ll be surprised that there’s actually much more to it than just the body’s natural process of becoming older.
+Ageing is one of the most common causes of hearing loss which hearing aids can help manage or cochlear implant for severe cases, but you’ll be surprised that there’s actually much more to it than just the body’s natural process of becoming older.
 Here in this post, we’ll uncover five unexpected causes of hearing loss and help you take extra defensive actions to keep your hearing healthy.

 Medically coined as “cerumen,” earwax is actually a waxy oil that is naturally produced by the body.
 Its purpose is to protect the ear from dirt and other foreign particles that may enter the organ and harm the ear canal.
 Further reading: What the colour of your earwax is telling you